Aerial view of a rural Prince Edward County property on private well and septic

 How long does a septic system last, and how do I know if one is failing?

 A well-maintained conventional septic system in Ontario typically lasts 20 to 30 years, sometimes longer.
 Lifespan depends heavily on maintenance: the tank should be pumped out every three to five years, and the leaching bed should never be driven on, paved over, or planted with deep-rooted trees.
 Warning signs of a failing system include slow drains, sewage odours near the tank or bed, unusually lush or wet grass over the leaching bed, and backups inside the home.
-Because a replacement system is one of the larger rural ownership costs, a septic inspection before purchase is strongly recommended, ideally including a tank pump-out so the inspector can see the condition of the tank and baffles.
+Because a replacement system is one of the larger rural ownership costs, a septic inspection before purchase is strongly recommended.
+Have the contractor assess the tank at its normal working level, where the separation of scum, liquid, and sludge shows whether the system is functioning, rather than pumping it out first and losing that evidence.

 What does it cost to replace a well or septic system in Prince Edward County?

 A new drilled well typically costs $8,000 to $20,000 depending on the depth required and the drilling conditions in that part of the County.
 A new conventional septic system typically costs $15,000 to $35,000, and engineered or raised-bed systems for difficult soils or high water tables can cost more.
-Water treatment equipment, such as a UV system for bacteria or a softener and filter for hard or iron-heavy water, generally runs $1,500 to $5,000 installed.
+Water treatment equipment depends entirely on what the water needs.
+A UV light and filter, the usual answer to bacteria, runs about $1,000 installed.
+More involved treatment for hard, iron-heavy, or sulphur water ranges from $1,500 to $10,000.
 These are the numbers worth knowing before you buy, because they are far cheaper to plan for than to discover after closing.

 Should I get the well and septic inspected before buying a rural home in PEC?

 Yes, on both.
 These are the two systems with the highest replacement cost and the least visibility, and neither is covered by a standard home inspection in any meaningful depth.
-Build conditions into your offer for a water quality test (bacteria and chemistry), a well flow or yield test, and a septic inspection that includes a tank pump-out.
+Build conditions into your offer for a water quality test (bacteria and chemistry), a well flow or yield test, and a septic inspection carried out with the tank at its normal working level.
 The cost of these inspections is modest relative to the cost of replacing a failed system, and they give you real negotiating leverage if something turns up.
 A clean set of results also gives you peace of mind on the single most common source of rural-buyer anxiety.

 · · ·